-Decision 30: In order to improve professional technical education, new vocatsonal high schools are opened, infrastructures and riggings are get to be in the standarts of EU countries and developed countries.
+Decision 30: In order to improve professional technical education, new vocats, and high schools are opened, infrastructures and riggings are get to be in the standarts of EU countries and developped countries.

 Decision 35: The share of professional education in secondary education is aimed to increase to the level of 65% as in the EU countries.